Quick facts

 - Color can help, but don’t rely on this in all situations.

-- Engorged ticks are particularly challenging to identify as their size and color are greatly changed.
+- Engorged ticks are particularly challenging to identify as their size and color are significantly changed.

 - Adult females are larger than males.